Azure-Samples/js-e2e-azure-function-mongodb/README.md

-# Azure Function with Cosmos DB for MongoDB API integration
+# ARCHIVED: Azure Function with Cosmos DB for MongoDB API integration

+This source code has been moved to [Azure-Samples/azure-typescript-e2e-apps](https://github.com/Azure-Samples/azure-typescript-e2e-apps)

 In this [tutorial]((https://docs.microsoft.com/azure/developer/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-install)), create a secure API in Visual Studio Code with VS Code extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint.
 The API integrates with a Cosmos DB database using the MongoDB API.
 The MongoDB API is accessed from the mongoose npm package.